zeroboo/nodejs-random-selector/README.md

 A nodejs module contains utilities for randomly selecting elements in a collection.

 # Features
-- Selecting
+- Selecting element with & without replacement
-- Selecting with frequency
+- Select elements with different frequencies
 ---
 # Build
 On project folder run